sourcegraph/handbook/content/departments/support/process/collaboration-time.md

 - Facilitate learning and team bonding, and many virtual high fives!
 - Attendance is encouraged, but not required. **Additionally, you do not need to attend all three sessions.
 Ideally you would join the one that best aligns with your work schedule.**
 - There is no official facilitator.
 Instead, individual application engineer have set up the recurring meeting.
 - This is **not** for time sensitive issues.
-Use your best judgement - if the issue cannot wait for collaboration time, then seek help before the meeting.
+Use your best judgement—if the issue cannot wait for collaboration time, then seek help before the meeting.
 - Time and days subject to future adjustment as needed by the group.

 ## Current time and days: